getsolus/solus-site.github.io/content/_index.md

   {{< /hextra/hero-headline >}}

   {{< hextra/hero-subtitle >}}
   Solus ships with a variety of software out of the box so you can get going without a lot of setup fuss.
+Less setup means you can get started using Solus quicker.
 See our selection of default applications below!
   {{< /hextra/hero-subtitle>}}
 {{< /feature >}}